JabRef/jabref/docs/decisions/0032-store-chats-in-local-user-folder.md

 * Bad, because when path of a `.bib` file is changed, the chats are lost

 ### Alongside `.bib` file

-Refer to positive and negative consequences of the decision outcome.

 * Good, because simple implementation
 * Good, because, the user can send the chats file alongside the `.bib` file if they want to share the chats.
 If users do not want